-Revenue recognition for production contracts is based on over time accounting or point in time accounting following the requirements of IFRS15.
+Revenue recognition for production contracts is based on over time accounting or point in time accounting.

 For over time accounting, the assessment of the stage of the contract is made by reference to the proportion of contract cost incurred for the work performed to the reporting date relative to the estimated total contract costs to completion.